 To explain service design in one sentence we use Cheryn Flanagan’s definition: “Service design is the orchestration of touchpoints, places, processes and people, which together support the complete user experience.”
 Service design requires customer experience maps, stakeholder maps, service blueprints, and more.
 For example, we made a customer journey for Swapfiets to see where improvement in the system was needed.
 And for Schiphol, we conducted research into the traveler experience and the work experience of the Marechaussee for optimum border passages.

 Fabrique, thoroughbred service designers

-At Fabrique we see communication, interaction and transaction as one whole.
+At Fabrique we see strategy, communication, interaction and transaction as one whole.
 We have been building and designing websites, apps and printed publications for our clients for years, and have been combining them into clever journeys.
 Our teams of designers and researchers keep the helicopter up high and make sure no tool, platform or application becomes an island.
 Together they make up the total customer experience.